-Directly adjacent to Trimurti stands another important Hindu shrine, this time for Ganesha, the son of Shiva and Parvati.
-Ganesha is considered a master of intellect and wisdom, and visitors here seek to be blessed with artistic success and accomplishment.
-The deity is one of the more recognizable (at least for non-Hindus) because of his elephant head, human components (many arms), elements of serpents, and the big belly that it is depicted with.
+The Hindu deity is one of the more recognizable (at least for non-Hindus) because of his elephant head, human components (many arms), elements of serpents, and the big belly that it’s depicted with.
 His attendant is a mouse.
 Ganesha is often linked to the field of arts, but is, in fact, the Destroyer of Obstacles.
-Craftsmen would invoke Ganesha before embarking on a delicate process like stone carving, hence the link with the arts.
-He is also believed to be the god of good fortune, and revered by businessmen who wish for success in their ventures.
+Craftsmen would invoke Ganesha before embarking on a delicate process like stone carving.
+He’s also believed to be the god of good fortune and is revered by businessmen who wish for success in their ventures.

 - BTS: Chidlom